 When Apple revamped its line of computer keyboards in 2007, the sleek aluminum devices came in two versions: a wired, full size model that included the numeric keyboard, and a more popular (and pricier) wireless, compact model that omitted it.
 Anyone hoping for an official Apple wireless version with a numeric keypad was out of luck.

-Like in many other areas (floppy drives, CDs), perhaps Apple was foreseeing the future ahead of everyone else.
-Just recently, in fact, Sibelius expert user Robin Walker on this blog said that the keypad is “an object which is by now almost extinct.
+Like in many other areas (floppy drives, CDs), perhaps Apple was foreseeing the future ahead of everyone else, although they later did add a wireless full-size keyboard to their offerings: the Magic Keyboard at a less than magical price of $129.
+Sibelius expert user Robin Walker on this blog said in 2014 that the keypad is “an object which is by now almost extinct.
 Nothing more clearly labels Sibelius as a child of the 1990s than its dependence on the numeric keypad.”
-Perhaps future products like Steinberg’s in-development notation software, or even future editions of Finale and Sibelius will fulfill this prophecy, but for now, the efficient use of music notation desktop software products relies heavily upon the numeric keypad.
+Indeed, with Dorico eschewing the numeric keypad, this prophecy is somewhat fulfilled, but for Sibelius and Finale, their efficient use relies heavily upon the numeric keypad.

 Construction and use of the NewerTech wireless keypad

-Several offerings have tried to fill the void for a perfect wireless solution, either through hardware, or apps like the $5 NumPad for iOS, which even comes preloaded with Finale and Sibelius layouts.
-But no one has come closer than NewerTech, which just last week released its $50 Wireless Aluminum Keypad, available from Other World Computing.
+Several offerings have tried to fill the void for a perfect wireless solution, either through hardware, or apps like NumPad for iOS, which can be used with Finale and Sibelius layouts.
+But no one has come closer than NewerTech, which makes its $50 Wireless Aluminum Keypad, available from Other World Computing.

 Unabashedly described as “the keypad that looks and feels like the Apple Keyboard you already love,” it fulfills that promise.
 Even the most ardent Apple fan would be hard-pressed to identify the keypad as a non-Apple product.
 Everything from the brushed aluminum enclosure to the font on the keys on the NewerTech product matches up with Apple’s products.
 Only upon very close inspection and regular use do subtle differences become apparent: on the NewerTech keypad, the keys are raised ever so slightly more, leading to a miniscule difference in the keypress action compared to Apple’s keyboard; and the keys themselves are just barely more rectangular on the NewerTech product than are the more rounded corners of the Apple one.